South Coastal Georgia

 (Cumberland Island National Seashore)

 A British fort once located on the southern tip of the island.
 Also known as Fort Prince William.
 Reinforced by the Fort St. Andrew garrison in 1742.
 The Spanish attacked the fort after their retreat from St. Simons Island, but were repulsed.
-No trace remains.
+The fort was rebuilt in 1747, with a new battery added.
+No trace remains, exact site eroded away.

 Of interest in St. Marys is the Cumberland Island National Seashore Museum (admission fee).